High Performance. Platform-Optimized. iOS & Android.

 Since different versions of the app need to be created for iOS and Android separately, development time is usually longer compared to hybrid or web apps.

-Native apps require frequent updates and maintenance, including bug fixes, security patches, and adapting to OS updates.
+Native apps require frequent updates and maintenance, including bug fixes, security patches, and adapting to new OS versions.

 App Store Approval Process